Our Approach

 Our Assets

 While conditions in the public sector are tough, Hartford’s diverse private sector maintains an incredible asset – smart and committed leaders from corporate, nonprofit, higher ed, and philanthropy, waiting to be tapped.
-Unlocking our potential, as a private sector, is the real opportunity.
+Unlocking our potential, as the private sector, is the real opportunity.

 Our Approach